Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Integral and multivariate formulas

 Extracting $h_\ell$ as

-we arrive at the integral representation equivalent to Theorem \ref{Theorem_Integral_representation_Schur_q}.
-In fact the symmetry \eqref{eq_Schur_symmetry} holds in a greater generality, namely, one can replace Schur functions with \emph{Macdonald polynomials}, which are their $(q,t)$--deformation, see \cite[Chapter VI]{M}.
-This means that, perhaps, Theorem \ref{Theorem_Integral_representation_Schur_q} can be extended to the Macdonald polynomials.
-On the other hand, we do not know whether a simple analogue of Theorem \ref{Theorem_multivariate_Schur_q} for Macdonald polynomials exists.
+we arrive at the integral representation equivalent to Theorem~\ref{Theorem_Integral_representation_Schur_q}.
+In fact symmetry \eqref {eq_Schur_symmetry} holds in a greater generality: namely, one can replace Schur functions with \emph{Macdonald polynomials}, which are their $(q,t)$-deformation; see \cite{M}, Chapter VI.
+This means that, perhaps, Theorem~\ref{Theorem_Integral_representation_Schur_q} can be extended to the Macdonald polynomials.
+On the other hand, we do not know whether a simple analogue of Theorem~\ref{Theorem_multivariate_Schur_q} for Macdonald polynomials exists. \end{remark*}